theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Yajna' s wife Alba was inordinately proud of the fact that she was the eldest daughter of Koli, who in turn was the eldest grandson of the Manu and she founded upon this a claim to succession to the throne of Persia on behalf of her son Muni.
 To pacify her, her husband finally promised to lay this claim before Sirius and Alcyone, though he took pains expressly to dissociate himself from it, and to explain that he personally favored the theory of the descent of a title through male heirs only.
 Sirius and Alcyone disallowed the claim, but as some sort of compensation they conferred upon Yagna the title of King instead of Viceroy of Armenia, and arranged that it should descend to his son Muni, and to his heirs forever, bearing with it the same nominal subordination to the crown of Mesopotamia that the latter yielded to Persia.
 It was at the same time arranged that in case of war the King of Armenia should act as commander in chief of the combined armies of the three countries, because of the genius which he had shown in military matters.
 The reputation which he had already won for the Persian armies, however saved them from the necessity of any further manifestation of strength during Alcyone' s lifetime; the three brothers were in due course succeeded by their eldest sons, Vega, Mizar and Muni, and the peaceful development of the Empire made steady progress under their care.

-Chart IX
-Central Asia and Persia

-30200 B.C.

-Orpheus Parthe

-Kudos Ronald

-Chart IX
-Central Asia and Persia

-30200 B.C.

-Electra Colos

-Chart IX
-Central Asia and Persia
+Chart IX - Central Asia and Persia - 30200 B.C.

-30200 B.C.

-Parthe Orpheus

-Tripos

 ## Life X